The

 Defects, Errors, and Fraud Are Not the Same

-Not all problems in new construction involve fraud.
+Not all problems in construction involve fraud.

 Many issues arise from: